limine-bootloader/limine/CONFIG.md

 * `EDITOR_HIGHLIGHTING` - If set to `no`, syntax highlighting in the editor will be disabled.
 Defaults to `yes`.
 * `EDITOR_VALIDATION` - If set to `no`, the editor will not alert you about invalid keys / syntax errors.
 Defaults to `yes`.
 * `VERBOSE` - If set to `yes`, print additional information during boot.
 Defaults to not verbose.
+* `QUIET` - If set to `yes`, enable quiet mode, where all screen output except panics and important warnings is suppressed.
 * `RANDOMISE_MEMORY` - If set to `yes`, randomise the contents of RAM at bootup in order to find bugs related to non zeroed memory or for security reasons.
 This option will slow down boot time significantly.
 * `RANDOMIZE_MEMORY` - Alias of `RANDOMISE_MEMORY`.